eschafir/computer-vision/README.md

 ## Usage

+All the implementations are included in a Jupyter Notebook named `computer-vision.ipynb`.
+Just make sure you have all the dependencies installed before running the code.

-To run the object detection and text extraction pipeline, run the following command:
+Alternately you can run the object detection and text extraction pipeline, by runnning the following command:

 ```bash
 python main.py --input <path_to_input_file> --output <path_to_output_file>